pcah/pca-scaffold/docs/tutorial.md

 ### Check result

-After pushing your code to GitHub, goto GitHub web page, navigate to your repo, then click on actions link, you should find screen like this:
+After pushing your code to GitHub, go to GitHub web page, navigate to your repo, then click on actions link, you should find screen like this:

 ![](http://images.jieyu.ai/images/202104/20210419170304.png)